BREXIT: Practical support for Sheffield businesses importing and exporting to the EU

 Businesses are confused about what the key issues are for them and how they can practically prepare for them now.
 The reality is that even if the UK leaves the EU on the 31st October with an agreement, or doesn’t leave the EU at all, import and export procedures will change.
 Brexit may alter the pace of change by driving the changes more quickly, but they will come.

 The Sheffield Chamber of Commerce and Industry have the expertise to provide practical support to businesses through a dedicated International Trade Advisor Team.
-THE SUPPORT IS FREE AND YOU DO NOT NEED TO BE A MEMBER of the SHEFFIELD CHAMBER OF COMMERCE.
+This support is FREE and you do not need to be a member of the Sheffield Chamber of Commerce.

-Read the below key issues and then contact the Sheffield Chamber of Commerce and Industry to make an appointment with an International Trade Advisor at the earliest opportunity.
-(Contact details at the end of the page).
+See a summary of the key issues below and contact the Sheffield Chamber of Commerce and Industry to make an appointment with an International Trade Advisor on 0114 201 8888 or email email@example.com.

 - Most sectors will be subject to duties on imported and exported products.
 Average duties will be between 2.5 % and 3.5% of the value, including many products important to Sheffield like animal feeds, raw materials, chemicals and pharmaceuticals.